sazznyx/Chronobrowser/README.md

-# ChronoBrowse
+# ChronoBrowser

-ChronoBrowse is a Python script designed to parse browser history artifacts from Chromium-based browsers (e.g., Chrome, Edge) and Firefox.
+ChronoBrowser is a Python script designed to parse browser history artifacts from Chromium-based browsers (e.g., Chrome, Edge) and Firefox.
 It extracts detailed browsing history, downloads, search keywords, and preferences, presenting the data in a user-friendly GUI built with PyQt5.
 The script also supports exporting parsed data to CSV files for further analysis.

 ## Features